VENDOMP/x2emvsoftwares/README.md

 ## X2 EMV _ BP-TOOLS _ IST FILES _ ARQC GEN _ ATR TOOL2.0 / ATRGOD _ JCOPEnglish / JCOPMGR _ SIDE BY SIDE ERROR FIX / DRIVERS / WINDOWS _ MSRX _ TMACv6.0.7 _ CARDPEEK-0.8.4

-### The .rar Folder with X2 EMV, IST FILES, BP-TOOLS and ATRTOOL2.0 / ATRGOD is with a Pin
+### The folder with JCOPENGLISH / JCOPMGR, MSRX, TMACv6.0.7 and CARDPEEK is for free
-The other one is for free
+## The folder with all Tools it with a password

-Hit me up on Telegram for the Pin t.me/VENDOMP
+Hit me up on Telegram for the Pin or more proof t.me/VENDOMP

 This Version of X2 and all other tools are origional you can see that the X2 EMV Tool hase no MASTERKEY file so its not cracked.